 The competition doesn't sit still.
 In every area where you should excel, the competitor is one step ahead of you.
 Only by using the latest and most suitable technology based on technology agnostic you can stay ahead of the competition.

 Developing on the basis of technology agnostic architecture

-Once your platform, site or app is up and running, you'd like to finish developing and investing.
-Unfortunately, reality is always the opposite.
+Once your platform, site, or app is up and running, you'd like to finish developing and investing.
+Unfortunately, the reality is always the opposite.
 This is when it all begins.
 Technological innovation continues and you have to keep up with it.

 By fragmenting the architecture, it is easier to make adjustments in subareas that are currently in need.
 That you use software solutions and data in the cloud is of course beyond dispute.